tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

     ![The code under the SQL Server comment is highlighted and labeled 1, and the Uncomment button in the toolbar is highlighted and labeled 2.](./media/visual-studio-home-controller-uncomment-sql-server-lines.png "Uncomment code")

-9. Save the changes to `HomeController.cs`.
+9. Save the changes to `HomeController.cs`

-10. Open the file, `SALESBYYEAR.cs`, in the Models folder in the Solution Explorer.
+10. Open the file, `SALESBYYEAR.cs`, in the Models folder in the Solution Explorer

     ![SALESBYYEAR.cs is highlighted under the Models folder in the Solution Explorer.](./media/visual-studio-models-salesbyyear.png "Open SALESBYYEAR.cs")

 11. Change the types of the following properties:

-    - Change the `SUBTOTAL` property from double to decimal.
+    - Change the `SUBTOTAL` property from double to decimal

-    - Change the `YEAR` property from string to int.
+    - Change the `YEAR` property from string to int

     ![The decimal and int property values are highlighted.](./media/visual-studio-models-salesbyyear-updated.png "Change the SUBTOTAL and YEAR properties")

-12. Save the file.
+12. Save the file

-13. Open the `SalesByYearViewModel.cs` file from the Models folder in the Solution Explorer.
+13. Open the `SalesByYearViewModel.cs` file from the Models folder in the Solution Explorer

     ![SalesByYearViewModel.cs is highlighted under the Models folder in the Solution Explorer.](./media/visual-studio-models-salesbyyearviewmodel.png "Open SalesByYearViewModel.cs")

-14. Change the type of the `YEAR` property from string to int, then save the file.
+14. Change the type of the `YEAR` property from string to int, then save the file

     ![The int property value is highlighted.](./media/visual-studio-models-salesbyyearviewmodel-updated.png "Change the YEAR property")

-15. Run the solution by selecting the green Start button on the toolbar.
+15. Run the solution by selecting the green Start button on the toolbar

     ![Start is highlighted on the toolbar.](./media/visual-studio-toolbar-start.png "Select Start")